Our Children. Our Future. Our Choice.

-The District 196 School Board is moving forward with plans to call for an operating levy referendum increase this fall that would allow the district to avoid up to $18 million in additional budget cuts and fund improvements to classroom staffing, increased mental health support for students and after-school activity bus transportation.
+The District 196 School Board is holding a special election on Tuesday, Nov.
+5 asking voters to approve an operating levy referendum increase that would allow the district to avoid up to $18 million in additional budget cuts and fund improvements to classroom staffing, increased mental health support for students and after-school activity bus transportation.

 The board reviewed an administrative recommendation at its June 24 meeting and approved a resolution calling for an operating levy referendum at its July 22 regular meeting.

-The recommendation is to revoke the existing operating levy of $940 per pupil, which was approved by district voters in 2013, and replace it with a new 10-year levy for $1,567 per pupil, an increase of $627 per pupil.
+The proposed levy referendum would revoke the existing operating levy of $940 per pupil, which was approved by district voters in 2013, and replace it with a new 10-year levy for $1,567 per pupil, an increase of $627 per pupil.
 The single ballot question would raise an additional $19 million per year, plus annual inflationary increases.
-The net tax impact of the proposed question would be $25 per month, or $300 per year, on the average-value home in the district, which is $286,500.
+The net tax impact of the proposed question would be $25 per month increase, or $300 per year increase, on the average-value home in the district, which is $286,500.

 If successful, the additional revenue would allow the district to: